composablehorizons/compose-icons/icons-material-icons-rounded-cmp/README.md

-# Material Icons rounded icons for Compose Multiplatform
+# Material Icons Rounded icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Icons rounded icons.
+A Compose Multiplatform icon library with all available Material Icons Rounded icons.

 ## Installation